AIG-ist-tugraz/OptimizationSpaceLearning/README.md

 ## Evaluation results
 The `eval/` directory contains the results of our evaluation, including all required data.

-Run `python3 analysis.py` to use our analysis script and receive an overview of the performance of OSL.
+Run `python3 analysis.py <dir> <k> <a> [-v] [-c]` to use our analysis script and receive an overview of the performance of OSL.
+The analysis script takes the following mandatory arguments: `dir` is the directory containing the result files to be analyzed (check the contents of the `eval/` directory, they can be found there), `k` is the number of neighbours used for k-NN and `a` is the number of top configurations to be aggregated; *k* and *a* are only available if the corresponding files exist in the directory specified before, as they have to be set beforehand.
+There are also non-mandatory arguments: `-v` stands for verbose and increases the level of output given, and `-c` stands for chosen ones and outputs only the programs that are in the list used for the comparison with other approaches in the paper.